3qnexx/nexxPLAY-Flutter/README.md

 5. Lastly, there is a set of things to be done from the Flutter PoV for proper fullscreen and PiP support.
 Example app's `main.dart` file contains all the documentation necessary for that. `INTEGRATION_GUIDE` markers were placed all over the documentation for navigation to make the integration process easier.

-6. If it's needed to share a Android's MediaSessionCompat instance for all the native nexxPLAY instances, then:
+6. [OPTIONAL] Sharing Android's MediaSessionCompat instance for all the native nexxPLAY instances.

     6.1.
 In the `build.gradle`'s `dependencies` block, the following line should be present: `implementation "androidx.media:media:1.6.0"`.
 Refer to `example/android/app/build.gradle` for more details.